Shots - Health Blog

 GOLD: He also advises people with chronic illnesses to stick with their doctor, so they can be tracked as carefully and consistently as possible.
 And as for the uninsured, Davis suggests they head to the county health clinic instead, where the flu shot might even be free.

 For NPR News, I'm Jenny Gold.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.